jtabba/CryptoKeeper/README.md

 - Enable the graph to display different time periods (currently hard coded for 3 months).

 # Known Bugs
-- The graph and token information (when a crypto is clicked/navigated to) is only displayed for Bitcoin.
-- User sign up is currently not operational.
 - Graph displays time in epoch time rather than DD/MM/YYYY.